ACaaD/acaad.ctrl.svc/Documentation/Triggers.md

 }
 ```

 Based on the passed cron expression, executes the component's command.
-In the case of the example at noon every day.
+In the case of the example at noon every day (as
+of now, in UTC!).

 ### Rate